Pat Devlin (American football): Professional career

+Pre-draft

-Devlin entered the 2011 NFL Draft and was regarded as one of the top ten quarterbacks entering the draft by NFL Network analyst Mike Mayock, but was not drafted.
-He was targeted as the first overall pick in the 2011 UFL Draft, but declined to sign a mandatory contract.
+Devlin entered the 2011 NFL draft and was regarded as one of the top ten quarterbacks entering the draft by NFL Network analyst Mike Mayock, but was not drafted.
+He was targeted as the first overall pick in the 2011 UFL draft, but declined to sign a mandatory contract.

 Miami Dolphins

 Devlin was signed by the Miami Dolphins as an undrafted free agent on July 26, 2011.
 He was waived after the preseason, but signed with the team's practice squad.
 He was promoted to the team's active roster on December 20.
 In the 2012 season, he remained the Dolphins' third-string quarterback by beating out David Garrard, and in the 2013 season, he made the 53-man team, after wide receiver Marvin McNutt was released.
 During the Dolphins' 2014 preseason, Devlin injured his hamstring, and on August 11, 2014, he was waived in favor of signing Brady Quinn.